 St. Maure Cheese Souffle

 The Loire Valley is the bread basket of France and the home to a number of chateaux.
 But the region is also known for its cheese, especially the goat cheese of St. Maure.
-Not only will you visit this goat cheese farm during our cooking vacation “A Culinary Adventure at Le Calabash Cooking School,” but you’ll also work with the cheese in the kitchen to make such recipes as this delicious cheese soufflé.
+Not only can you visit goat cheese farms during our cooking vacations in the Loire Valley, but you’ll also work with the cheese in the kitchen to make such recipes as this delicious cheese soufflé.

-Please contact us for details on this or any of our culinary vacations in France.
+Please contact us for details on any of our culinary vacations in France!

 1. Preheat the oven to 180°C/Gas 4 (350°F).

-2. Heat milk, onion, bay leaf, nutmeg and peppercorns in a medium saucepan until the milk reaches simmering point, then strain into a jug, discarding the rest now.
+2. Heat milk, onion, bay leaf, nutmeg and peppercorns in a medium saucepan until the milk reaches simmering point, then strain into a jug, discarding the rest.

 3. Rinse out saucepan and melt butter in it.
 Add the flour and stir to a smooth, glossy paste, and cook this for 3 minutes.
 Continue to stir until it turns a pale straw color.